alicegodden/fishpi/README.md

 1. To generate a fasta file of the TE sequences in Zebrafish reference genome GRCz11 a .bed file was made.
 The UCSC table genome browser was used to generate the TE.bed file with these options: clade: Vertebrate, group: Variation and Repeats, genome: Zebrafish, assembly: May 2017 GRCz11, track: RepeatMasker, table: rmsk.
 2. To extract DNA sequences from the reference genome based on the co-ordinates supplied in the bed file the following command was used: bedtools getfasta -s -name -fi Danio_rerio.GRCz11.dna.primary_assembly.fa -fo GRCz11.teseqs.use.fasta -bed GRCz11.teannotation.bed.
 3. To mask the sequences in the reference genome the following script was used: bedtools maskfasta -fi Danio_rerio.GRCz11.dna.primary_assembly.fa -fo GRCz11.masked.fasta -bed GRCz11.teannotation.bed.
-4. To create the TE-merged reference genome : cat GRCz11.masked.fasta GRCz11.teseqs.1.fasta > GRCz11.teseqs.fishpi.fasta (GRCz11.teseqs.use.fasta).
+4. To create the TE-merged reference genome: cat GRCz11.masked.fasta GRCz11.teseqs.1.fasta > GRCz11.teseqs.fishpi.fasta (GRCz11.teseqs.use.fasta).

-Clone or download the FishPi repository to your local machine.
+Clone or download the FishPi repository to your local machine, find the files here: https://github.com/alicegodden/fishpi/releases/tag/FishPi
 Ensure you have Python and the required libraries installed.
 Prepare the TE sequence file and place it in the same directory as FishPi (only relevant if you want to use TE's not in GRCz11 annotation).
 Fishpi.py could be run on the command line as described below on Linux, or with Pycharm.